WHAT, WHERE, WHY

 GUE Conservation Initiatives

-GUE members support conservation through a variety of affiliates, including Ghost Fishing, Reef Check, and Baykeeper.
+GUE members support conservation through a variety of affiliates, including Reef Alert Network, Ghost Diving, Reef Check, and Baykeeper.
 We’ve collaborated on a variety of university projects, such as the coral reef algae documentation and testing for Florida Atlantic University's Harbor Branch Oceanographic Institute and live shipwreck exploration in the Gulf of Mexico for Texas State University's Meadows Center.

 GUE is also proud to support its own initiative, Project Baseline.
 The overarching mission is for participants worldwide to survey and record their local aquatic environments with photos, videos, and data logs that serve as a baseline against which future changes can be measured.
 The results of such efforts are used to build public awareness and support political action.
 There are more than 100 projects in almost 40 countries currently supporting Project Baseline's mission.